mlfmonde/cluster/README.rst

 Keep in mind this will be run in the consul container which is allowed to communicate with the docker daemon.
 The current working directory of this script will be the project where data are restored (the TARGET).

+By default (without ``"update": false`` in the migrate event payload) the update script is called if present.

 Local development environment